Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Sex: This class prohibits discrimination based on sex/gender and applies to both men and women.
 Employer rules or policies that apply only to one gender violate applicable law.
 This class also prohibits discrimination based on sexual orientation or transgender status and protects gender identity (i.e., how an employee identifies as male, female, or neither).

-Pregnancy: Employers may not consider an employee's pregnancy in making employment decisions.
-Employers must treat pregnancy-related disabilities in a similar fashion to other disabilities that similarly affect an employee's ability to work.
+Pregnancy: Employers may not consider an employee's pregnancy when making employment decisions.
+Employers must treat pregnancy-related disabilities in a similar fashion to other disabilities that similarly affect an employee's ability to work (i.e. employers are required to provide pregnancy-related reasonable accommodations to employees or applicants absent an undue hardship).

-Veteran Status: Any individual who has served, or is serving, in a branch of the armed forces, or the like may not be discriminated against.
+Veteran Status: Any individual who has served, or is serving, in a branch of the U.S. Armed Forces, or the like may not be discriminated against.

 Caregivers: Although federal law does not explicitly prohibit discrimination against caregivers, stereotyping or other forms of disparate treatment may constitute gender discrimination or discrimination based upon a worker's association with an individual with a disability.
 For example, employers may not treat female employees less favorably on the gender-based assumption that they will assume caretaking responsibilities or that their caretaking responsibilities will interfere with their work performance.
 Employers also may not treat an employee less favorably based on stereotypical assumptions about the worker's ability to perform job duties satisfactorily while also providing care to a relative or other individual with a disability.
 Employees who suffer from pregnancy-related disabilities are also entitled to reasonable accommodations under the ADA.